utilitywarehouse/semaphore-policy/README.md

 # Deploy

-In order to deploy kube-policy-semaphore, first we need to deploy a service account to the remote target cluster and grant it the required permissions to be able to watch pods.
+In order to deploy semaphore-policy, first we need to deploy a service account to the remote target cluster and grant it the required permissions to be able to watch pods.
 For that one could use our kustomize [base](./deploy/kustomize/remote/) directly.